sgorgun/getting-array-element-index6/README.md

 # Getting an Array Element Index

-Beginner level task for practicing loops, arrays and extension methods.
+Beginner level task for practicing loops and arrays.

 In the task you have to implement six "GetIndexOfChar" methods that should return the zero-based index (position) of the first occurrence of the specified character ("value" parameter) in the string that is passed as a "str" parameter.